lion24/speed-sleuth/README.md

  - Add support for multiple browsers (firefox, opera, safari?).
  - Instead of taking pictures of the results, parse the DOM, retrieve results and print it.
- - Add continuous integration support, write unit tests (travis).
+ - ~Add continuous integration support (travis)~ done, write unit tests and extend coverage.

 ## Contribution